Mariners move closer to the AL West cellar after 16-3 thumping by Angels

 After being on the receiving end Saturday night of a 16-3 pasting by the Angels, which featured 14 hits and 10 walks issued by the Mariners’ pitchers and infielder Tim Lopes pitching the eighth inning, the Mariners are inching closer to last place in the division.
 With the defeat, the Mariners fell to 13-22 while the Angels improved to 12-22.
 The postseason celebratory Champagne supplies for both teams will age for another year.
 Seattle’s is now of vintage age.

-“We knew we’re going to have some nights like this year,” manager Scott Servais said in a postgame video conference.
+“We knew we’re going to have some nights like this year,” Seattle manager Scott Servais said in a postgame video conference.
 “It’s just disappointing because we’ve been playing really good baseball.
 We haven’t had one of these games in a while.
-Not much you can do about this on, you’ve got to learn from it.
+Not much you can do about this one, you’ve got to learn from it.
 You go take a shower you come back tomorrow for the day game and get after it again.”

 In this shortened 60-game season, the two teams will play just 10 times instead of the traditional 19 times.
 The Angels lead the series 5-3 with two games left.